Academic Lead - Dr Sven Gallasch

-By the end of this modules students will have learned:
+By the end of this modules students will:

-- To understand the role of law (ranging from human rights to commercial) in controlling, influencing or encouraging forms of expression and communication.
+- Have developed their understanding of the role of law (ranging from human rights to commercial) in controlling, influencing or encouraging forms of expression and communication.

-- To appreciate the differences between media and between different technologies from legal, social, cultural and economic points of view.
+- Have learnt to appreciate the differences between media and between different technologies from legal, social, cultural and economic points of view.

-- To explain how courts and legislators try to ‘balance’ competing interests e.g. speech and privacy, national culture and transnational markets.
+- Learnt to explain how courts and legislators try to ‘balance’ competing interests e.g. speech and privacy, national culture and transnational markets.